 - The named responsible person or persons must be identified in the permit application and the club must have approved storage, etc.

-- A certified letter from said club to a vendor will allow that vendor to sell regulated items to the non-certified person.
+- A certified letter from said club to a vendor will allow that vendor to sell controlled items to the non-certified person.
 I assume the materials would have to be shipped to the club's responsible person(s).

 I hope to hear more details on this soon.